Home Compare BMW.DE vs F

 Bayerische Motoren Werke Aktiengesellschaft vs Ford Motor Company: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Bayerische Motoren Werke Aktiengesellschaft carrying a narrow edge on profitability.
+Bayerische Motoren Werke Aktiengesellschaft holds the cleaner structural position, with profitability as the main driver and stability adding further support.
 Ford Motor Company still has the edge on growth, which keeps the comparison from looking entirely one-sided.
-The market setup is currently leaning toward Ford Motor Company, which does not confirm the structural lead.
+In the market, Ford Motor Company carries the stronger setup — intact trend against Bayerische Motoren Werke Aktiengesellschaft's broken trend.
 That leaves a split case: the structural lead stays with Bayerische Motoren Werke Aktiengesellschaft, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (BMW.DE: DAX 40, F: S&P 500).
+Peer scores are normalised within each company's primary universe (BMW.DE: HDAX, F: Russell 1000).

 INDUSTRY COMPARISON